Vyral/jan-leasure/_posts/2023-12-18-unlock-your-savings-the-ultimate-guide-to-ditching-pmi-without-refinancing.md

 If you're a homeowner who secured a mortgage in 2019, 2020, or 2021, there's a chance you could pocket an extra $200 or more each month without the hassle of a refinance.
 The key to this potential savings lies in understanding and eliminating Private Mortgage Insurance (PMI).

-**Feel free to watch the full message above, or use these timestamps that will direct you to various points in the video.**
+**Feel free to watch the full message above or use these timestamps that will direct you to various points in the video.**

 0:00 — Introducing today’s topic